-Built with a hand-brushed, lacquered aluminum frame and a faux-leather riveted saddle, the Trail Runner is a beauty on wheels.
-With knobby air tires, it's also a dream for trail riding.
+Built with a hand-brushed, lacquered aluminum frame and high-end components, the Trail Runner is a beauty!

 Update: The Alley Runner now only refers to Early Rider’s 12″ model.
 Their 14″ models are now called the Trail Runner (with standard tires), the Trail Runner XL (with extra knobby, off-road tires – shown above) and the Road Runner (with drop-down bars).
 The model used for this review is the older version (with a slightly different frame design), but is otherwise comparable to the Trail Runner.